-Game Bar in Windows 10 v1703 includes some minor but useful changes.
+Game Bar in Windows 11/10 includes some useful changes.
 The app, for instance, now allows you to configure shortcuts of your choice.
 We know, the app helps you record your gameplay in the background.
 The newly added capability to the app enhances its utility by manifolds.
 What’s unique about the new change is that although the app allows you to configure your own shortcuts, the standard shortcuts still continue to work.

 In Game Bar, shortcuts can be configured for the following: